Skip to main content

 query_timeoutnumberQuery timeout (seconds)

-sslmodestringSSL mode: disable, require
+sslmodestringSSL mode: disable, require, verify-ca, verify-full

 instanceNamestringSQL Server named instance